Skip to content

 Append Protocol

 Use appendBatch for log tables and the streaming helper (appendOpen / append) for scenarios that need incremental ingest.
 When the server does not support the streaming protocol for a given table type (for example TAG tables), the facade automatically falls back to a prepared-statement loop.
+The safe operating pattern is to chunk data, inspect rowsFailed, and retry if needed.

 Error Handling

 Errors propagate as standard Error objects (or QueryError when using the facade).
 Inspect error.message or the QueryError fields (code, sql) to diagnose issues.
+The integration suite deliberately exercises missing-table queries and unsupported UPDATE statements to keep failure messages descriptive.

 Table Type SQL Semantics